 Will hiring an attorney cost more than just paying for the ticket?

 While it may seem cheaper and easier to just pay that traffic ticket, speaking to a qualified attorney regarding your moving violation and its potential consequences can be essential in determining the right approach to handling your traffic violation.
 If you or a loved one have been issued a traffic ticket, contact the attorneys of Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individual case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.